Smart Link variants (A/B routing)

 Update a variant later

-To change tracking, rename a placement, turn a placement off, or remove a variant, click Edit OmniLab Smart Link.
-In Edit Variants, open the menu on a variant card to Edit, Deactivate, or Delete it.
+To change tracking, rename a placement, or remove a variant, click Edit OmniLab Smart Link.
+In Edit Variants, open the menu on a variant card to Edit or Delete it.

-- Change Variant ID only to fix a mistake, or when you accept re-issuing the affected assets.
+- Change Variant ID only to fix a mistake, or when you accept that printed assets using the old value will stop reporting correctly until they're reissued.

 Download several variant QR codes at once